AzureCosmosDB/scenario-based-labs/IoT/Demo step-by step - Cosmos DB scenario-based labs - IoT.md

 6. Complete the **Batch Scoring** notebook to download the trained model. **Note**: Since we've not loaded any data in Cosmos DB at this point, you can stop at **cell 17** (*Load the data from Cosmos DB to batch score it*).

-7. Complete the **Model Deployment** notebook to deploy the model to ACI. **Note**: You can continue with the rest of the tasks while the last cell runs (deploying the web service).
+7. Complete the **Model Deployment** notebook to deploy the model to ACI. **Note**: You can continue with the rest of the tasks below while the last cell runs (deploying the web service).

 ### Task 13: View Cosmos DB processing Function App in the portal